Richard Serra: Landscape works

-The sculpture Porten i Slugten (1983–86) was commissioned for the Louisiana Museum of Modern Art, Humlebaek, Denmark.
+The sculpture Porten i Slugten (1983–1986) was commissioned for the Louisiana Museum of Modern Art in Humlebaek, Denmark.
 After walking the museum grounds, Serra chose a ravine that runs towards the Kattegat Sea as the site for his sculpture.
-The ravine was the only area in the grounds that had not been landscaped.
+The ravine was the only area on the grounds that had not been landscaped.
 Two plates were set at an angle to each other at the end of a sloping stretch of path which fronts the ravine.
-The plates function in their location like a gate which opens as the viewer walks down the path towards the sea.
+The plates function in their location like a gate that opens as the viewer walks down the path toward the sea.
 Seen from the center of a bridge, which crosses the ravine and leads to the museum, the two plates form a single plane as if the gate had closed.
-As you walk down from the museum to the ocean below, the plates appear to have a continuous swinging motion.In 1988 Serra was invited by the National Gallery of Iceland to build a work.
+As you walk down from the museum to the ocean below, the plates appear to have a continuous swinging motion.
+In 1988 Serra was invited by the National Gallery of Iceland to build a work.
 Serra chose Videy Island as the site for Afangar (Stations, Stops on the Road, To Stop and Look: Forward and Back, To Take It All In) (1990).
-The sculpture consists of nine pairs of basalt columns (a material indigenous to Iceland) and placed along the periphery of Vesturey, the northwest part of the island.
+The sculpture consists of nine pairs of basalt columns (a material indigenous to Iceland) and is placed along the periphery of Vesturey in the western part of the country.
 All nine locations share the same elevations in that the stones of each pair are situated at an elevation of 9 and 10 meters, respectively.
 Each set of stones is level at the top.
 All stones at the higher elevation measure 3 meters; all stones at the lower elevation measure 4 meters.
 Because of the variance of topography, the stones in a set are sometimes closer together, sometimes further apart.
-The rise and fall of Videy Island and the surrounding landscape is seen against the fixed measure of the standing stones.
+The rise and fall of Videy Island and the surrounding landscape are seen against the fixed measure of the standing stones.
 The stones are visible along the horizon of the island and orient the viewer against the rise and fall of the surrounding landscape.

-Te Tuhirangi Contour (2000-2) is located on vast open pasture on Gibbs Farm in Kaipara, New Zealand.
-The sculpture stands 20 feet high and spans 844 feet as one continuous contour that follows the rolling hills, expansion, and contraction of the landscape.
+Te Tuhirangi Contour (2000–2002) is located on a vast open pasture on Gibbs Farm in Kaipara, New Zealand.
+The sculpture stands 20 feet (6 m) high and spans 844 feet (257 m) as one continuous contour that follows the rolling hills, expansion, and contraction of the landscape.
 The sculpture's elevation is perpendicular to the fall of the land.

-East-West/West-East (2014), located on an east–west axis in the Brouq Nature Reserve in Qatar, was commissioned by Sheika al-Mayassa al-Thani of Qatar.
-It consists of four steel plates either 54 3/4 or 48 1/2 feet high.
+East-West/West-East (2014), located on an east-west axis in the Brouq Nature Reserve in Qatar, was commissioned by Sheika al-Mayassa al-Thani of Qatar.
+It consists of four steel plates either 543/4 or 481/2 feet (16.7 or 14.8 m) high.
 The plates are placed at irregular intervals in a valley that runs between two gypsum plateaus.
-The plates are level to each other and the elevation of the adjacent plateaus.
+The plates are level with each other and the elevation of the adjacent plateaus.
 The work spans less than a kilometer and all plates are visible from either end.